vduquette/toronto-open-data-mcp-server/README.md

    python main.py
    ```

-## Claude Desktop Configuration
+## MCP Client Configuration

 ### Using uvx (Easiest Method)
-Add this to your Claude Desktop configuration (`~/Library/Application Support/Claude/claude_desktop_config.json` on macOS):
+Add this to your MCP client configuration:

 ```json
 {